Raghav1983-star/RSVP-Movies-SQL-Data-Analysis-for-Global-Movie-Launch-Strategy/README.md

 data integrity.
 All sheets and workbook structure are protected to prevent accidental modification, while allowing full visibility for review.

+Note: Due to file size and format, Excel files may not preview directly on GitHub.
+Please download to view.

 ---

 ## Outcome & Skills Demonstrated